"American Southwest"

 Mixed Media Paintings by Mary Ellen Palmeri…artwork using her original specialty “Paper Dreams”, where she combines cut or folded paper with drawing and painting techniques.
 Her Southwest images include flora and fauna typical to the Sonoran desert area of Tucson, AZ, including saguaro and prickly pear cactus, coyotes, roadrunners, rabbits, and owls.

-Originally these mountains were to be background for large figures in the foreground.
+Originally these mountains were to be in the distance with large western figures in the foreground.

-As I got absorbed into the creative process the ‘background’ became the major focus of the piece.
-The figures eventually became riders
+As I got absorbed into the creative process the ‘background' mountains and desert became the major focus of the piece, and the figures eventually

 The dancing figure is Yukio, which means "Happy Hero".